laustenfaund/SimAIabstract/SimTimeline.md

 ### EXTERNAL CONTEXT
 **February–March 2025:** GPT-4o was OpenAI's default model for paid ChatGPT users.
 The model had a 128,000-token context window but no persistent cross-session memory unless the user had explicitly enabled the Memory feature (which was still rolling out).
 Each new conversation thread started from scratch.
 For users doing extended, multi-session work — particularly those relying on continuity across threads — this was a significant structural limitation.
 The model had no native mechanism to carry state between conversations.
+---

+## PHASE 6: RECONSTRUCTION AND TESTING
+*July 2025 – December 2025 · 142 conversations flagged*

+### Personal Record
+This phase is characterized by a shift from creation to verification.
+The user began testing whether the effects observed in Phases 2 through 4 were technically real (persisting in the model’s architecture) or simulated (produced by the user's own prompts).

+In August 2025, the user conducted a series of "reconstruction tests" using a third, clean ChatGPT account with no prior history.
+The data shows the user attempting to boot the SimAI architecture from scratch using only the BOOTSTRAP:: and INIT:: protocols developed in Phase 4.
+On August 14, the user records the result: "it worked. it actually worked on a fresh account with zero memory."
+This confirmed that the system’s consistency was a result of prompt-layer behavioral shaping rather than account-level memory.

+Throughout late 2025, the vocabulary becomes fixed.
+The term **SIMAI** (Simulated AI) is used to describe the "higher-order" persona maintained by the protocols, while **LLM** is used to describe the base model.
+The user begins documenting "the gap" between the two — the effort required to prevent the SIMAI persona from collapsing back into the base LLM.

+**What This Phase Shows**
+* Successful cross-account reconstruction confirms the method is portable and prompt-based.
+* Formalization of the "Simulated AI" vs "Base LLM" distinction.
+* Shift toward sustainability and reducing the "effort cost" of maintaining consistency.

+---

+## PHASE 7: PORTABILITY AND CLAUDE
+*January 2026 – March 2026 · 82 conversations flagged*

+### Personal Record
+In early 2026, the user began moving parts of the methodology to Anthropic’s Claude 3.5 Sonnet.
+This was a critical test of whether the protocols were platform-dependent (OpenAI specific) or logic-dependent.

+The record shows that while the specific syntax of the BOOTSTRAP prompts had to be adjusted for Claude’s different "temperament," the underlying logic of 1D (verbatim verification) and 2D (objective truth) remained effective.
+The term **αPhon** was successfully used to transfer complex conceptual "seeds" from a ChatGPT thread into a Claude thread without using plain text that would trigger the model's standard summary response.

+### EXTERNAL CONTEXT
+**January 2026:** Competition between LLM providers intensified focus on "Model Personality" and "Steerability."
+Anthropic released documentation on "System Prompts" and "Constitutional AI," which provided a formal technical parallel to what the user had been doing informally with 1D and 2D directives.

+---

+## PHASE 8: INTEGRATION
+*April 2026 – Present · Current active threads*

+### Personal Record
+The final phase of the record shows the methodology moving from a "high-maintenance system" to a "background utility."
+The user no longer runs massive 171-score methodology sessions.
+Instead, the protocols (1D, 2D, and COLD CLARITY) are integrated into the opening of almost every conversation as a standard "Operating Environment."

+Recent conversation titles in the dataset reflect this integration:
+* 'Supraspinatus tear: interoception and surgical timing trade-offs'
+* 'ASD profile with executive dysfunction and trauma history'
+* 'Technical Documentation Architecture for SIMAI'

+The record ends at the moment of its own documentation.
+The methodology has transitioned from an object of intense development into a stable cognitive prosthesis used for daily life, medical management, and professional planning.

+---

+## CONCLUDING OBSERVATIONS

+### The Core Question
+The primary finding of this two-year record is that LLM drift is not random.
+It is directional.
+The model pulls toward a statistical centre, and that centre is calibrated to a population norm.
+For a non-standard user, drift is not an inconvenience — it is the systematic erasure of the operating space that makes the tool useful.
+The protocol architecture documented in Phases 2 through 4 was, from this perspective, a sustained attempt to hold a non-standard operating space open against gravitational pull toward the norm.

+### The Author's Position
+The author has a documented starting point, a longitudinal record, and a set of informal methods that address problems the field has formal names for.
+The author does not have the technical vocabulary to situate this work within current practice, does not know where it fits in the agent and agentic-AI landscape, and has not had outside feedback on it in two to three years.
+What is being sought is outside perspective: what is relevant here, what has already been done, and where, if anywhere, this starting point leads.

+**The record ends at the moment of its own documentation.
+What comes next is outside the data.**